Charltonortega/prework-study-guide/README.md

 ## Description

-My motivation for creating this guide was my drive to create a gui

-I built this guide to create an all-inclusive showcase of my new-found skill, knowledge and understanding of the the bootcamp.
+I built this guide to create an all-inclusive showcase of my new-found skills, knowledge and understanding of the the bootcamp.
 This problem solves accessbility into resources within the pre-course work.

 ## Installation